 beraht "bright".
 This name was common among medieval German royalty.
 The Normans introduced it to England, where it replaced the Old English cognate

-Æðelberht.
+Æþelbeorht.
 Though it became rare in England by the 17th century, it was repopularized in the 19th century by the German-born Prince Albert, the husband of Queen Victoria.

-... [more] BILL m EnglishShort form of
+... [more] Bill m EnglishShort form of

-WILLIAM.
-This spelling was first used in the 19th century.
+William.
+This spelling was not commonly used before the 19th century.
 The change in the initial consonant may have been influenced by an earlier Irish pronunciation of the name.
-Famous bearers include basketball player Bill Russell (1934-), comedian Bill Cosby (1937-), American president Bill Clinton (1946-), and Microsoft founder Bill Gates (1955-).
+Famous bearers include basketball player Bill Russell (1934-2022), comedian Bill Cosby (1937-), American president Bill Clinton (1946-), and Microsoft founder Bill Gates (1955-), all of whom were born with the name

-BILLY m EnglishDiminutive of
+Billy m EnglishDiminutive of

-BILL.
+Bill.
 A notable bearer was the American outlaw Billy the Kid (1859-1881), whose real name was William H. Bonney.
+Others include filmmaker Billy Wilder (1906-2002), actor Billy Crystal (1948-), and musician Billy Joel (1949-).

-BRETT m EnglishFrom a Middle English surname meaning
+Brett m EnglishFrom a Middle English surname meaning

-"a Breton", referring to an inhabitant of Brittany.
+Brittany.
 A famous bearer is the American football quarterback Brett Favre (1969-).

-CORNELIA f German, Romanian, Italian, Dutch, English, Ancient RomanFeminine form of
+Cornelia f German, Romanian, Italian, Dutch, English, Ancient RomanFeminine form of

-CORNELIUS.
+Cornelius.
 In the 2nd century BC it was borne by Cornelia Scipionis Africana (the daughter of the military hero Scipio Africanus), the mother of the two reformers known as the Gracchi.
 After her death she was regarded as an example of the ideal Roman woman.
 The name was revived in the 18th century.

-DAVID m English, Hebrew, French, Scottish, Spanish, Portuguese, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical LatinFrom the Hebrew name
+David m English, Hebrew, French, Scottish, Welsh, Spanish, Portuguese, Catalan, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical LatinFrom the Hebrew name

-דָּוִד (Dawid), which was derived from Hebrew
+דָּוִד (Dawiḏ), which was derived from

-דּוֹד (dod) meaning
+דּוֹד (doḏ) meaning

 "beloved" or